 The Institute for Public Relations is dedicated to the science beneath the art of public relations™.
 We create, curate and promote research and initiatives that empower professionals with actionable insights and intelligence they can put to immediate use.

-Below are some of our upcoming research projects in 2019!
+Below are some of our upcoming research projects!

 2019 IPR Disinformation in the U.S. (Published!)